 “Holiday”

-Turned Down By: Mary Wilson Recorded By: Madonna
+Turned Down By: Mary Wilson

 The unstoppable “Holiday” was passed around to Phyllis Hyman and then to Supremes founding member Mary Wilson before it came to Madonna, who guided the track to a No. 16 peak on the Hot 100 and gave the upstart singer her first taste of the chart.
 How would the song have sounded with an R&B backbone?
 The world will never know.